michaelo/bootable-applications/readme.md

         * `./flashusb-macos.sh hello /dev/<device>`
     1. for any/other OSes: similar to how you'd flash a USB with other operating system .img-files

+## Alternative make-based approach

+DIR-argument specifies which folder under "examples" shall be built.
+All .c-files will then be built and linked.

+1. `make DIR=hello`
+1. `make DIR=hello run`
+1. `make DIR=hello flash`

+TBD: Replace .sh-based build scripts if we find the Makefile usable enough.

 ## Credits